-Ignite Persistent Store is a distributed ACID and SQL-compliant disk store that transparently integrates with Ignite's durable memory as an optional disk layer storing data and indexes on SSD, Flash, 3D XPoint, and other types of non-volatile storages.
+Ignite native persistence is a distributed ACID and SQL-compliant disk store that transparently integrates with Ignite's durable memory.
+Ignite persistence is optional and can be turned on and off.
+When turned off Ignite becomes a pure in-memory store.

 A detailed overview is given in the respective Java documentation.

-To enable the distributed Persistent Store, pass an instance of
+To enable the native persistence, pass an instance of

-Once the Persistent Store is enabled, all the data as well as indexes will be stored both in memory and on disk across all the cluster nodes.
+Once the persistence is enabled, all the data as well as indexes will be stored both in memory and on disk across all the cluster nodes.